Couples Counseling in Centennial, CO

 Emotional Distance or Lack of Intimacy

 Perhaps you live under the same roof but feel a million miles apart.
 That emotional distance can be painful.
 We’ll work on rebuilding emotional intimacy – for example, by improving your friendship as a couple, encouraging small daily gestures of affection, and fostering open conversations about your hopes and worries.
 Physical intimacy issues often improve as emotional closeness returns.
 Our goal is to help you feel connected and affectionate again, not just like roommates.
+We also address issues related to sex, sexuality, and desire, helping couples explore and improve intimacy in a supportive, nonjudgmental environment.

 Differences in Parenting or Family Decisions